Enquiries and visiting

 Visiting in person

 To make a booking, email email@example.com.
-We recommend you contact us at least 24 hours before your visit.
+We recommend you contact us at least one week before your visit.

 Accessing archives and original materials while you're here